June is Black Lives Matter Month—an annual period of recognition and reflection born from the social justice movement itself.

 The NAACP Legal Defense and Education Fund, Inc. | The NAACP Legal Defense and Educational Fund, Inc. is America’s premier legal organization fighting for racial justice.
 Through litigation, advocacy, and public education, LDF seeks structural changes to expand democracy, eliminate disparities, and achieve racial justice in a society that fulfills the promise of equality for all Americans.
 LDF also defends the gains and protections won over the past 80 years of civil rights struggle and works to improve the quality and diversity of judicial and executive appointments.
 Join LDF's email newsletters and social channels—Facebook, Instagram, Twitter, YouTube—for current updates on racial justice legal battles and ways to support.

-We encourage you to take action in eliminating racism in your community by supporting these Community Spaces and Organizations and attending their respective events this weekend, this month, or any time of the year.
+We encourage you to take action in eliminating racism in your community by supporting these Community Spaces, Organizations, & Businesses and attending their respective events this weekend, this month, or any time of the year.

-What other Community Spaces and Organizations belong on this list?
+What other Community Spaces, Organizations, & Businesses belong on this list?
 Add your recommendations in the comments below!